Note: Join our Summer Bootcamp to put this guide into action today!

 3. Invest more time in marketing

 The more you teach and the more you develop your Skillshare channel, the more student followers you’ll gain (and the more revenue you’ll earn!).
-The larger your Skillshare audience, the easier it will be to instantly trend when you publish a new class.
+The larger your Skillshare audience, the easier it will be to see more students watch your classes.
 But reaching a multi-thousand student following takes time.
 That’s where marketing comes in.

 While you are building your Skillshare following and even after you’ve reached significant follower counts, you’ll maximize your success by marketing your classes to an external audience.

 Skillshare is just one of many platforms, and while we have over one million students taking classes, there are millions more that aren’t yet on Skillshare and left unaware of your class.
 By leveraging your own communities and experimenting with marketing tactics, you bring new students to Skillshare, which not only means more students in your class but another opportunity to increase your revenue through referrals.

 Take for example, Skillshare teacher Teela Cunningham.
 Whenever she launches a new class, she has a tailored marketing plan to go with it.
 Teela makes use of all Skillshare-provided marketing tools and leverages her external communities to promote her class.